Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: The Framework

+\smallsection{Alternating Encoder Training} With the new model design, we rewrite the learning objective in Equation~\ref{eq:general-local-objective} as:

-\textbf{Alternating Training of Encoders.} The data encoder and label encoder are two branches in the classification model.
+The two encoders are two branches in the model.
 We want the representations obtained by one encoder to regulate the training of the other while preventing mutual interference.
-Thus, at each learning iteration, we first freeze the parameters in the label encoder $\theta$ and update the parameters of the data encoder $\omega$.
-Then, we freeze the parameters in the data encoder and update the label encoder parameters.
+Therefore, at each local update step, we first fix the parameters in the label encoder and update the data encoder.
+Then, we fix the data encoder and update the label encoder.
+Let $\theta^{(t)}_{m,j}$ and $\omega^{(t)}_{m,j}$ be the parameters of the local data encoder and label encoder at $j$-th update step in $t$-th round and $\eta$ be the learning rate.
+The parameters are updated as: